Tulsa Karate

 3. Karate (empty hand): Japanese in origin.
 Some versions are good for sport and tournaments.
 Other karate forms are just for defense.
 If tournaments are allowed, generally the art is sport in nature.
 Flexibility is a must for most systems.

 5. Judo: Japanese in origin.
 Founded 1882 by Jigoro Kano at age 22.
 Judo is good for sport and tournaments but not general self defense.
-All ages can perform it, but throws tend to get hard on you as you age.
+All ages can perform it, but throws tend to get painful as you age.
 Medium flexibility is therefore required.

 6. Kung Fu (skilled man): Chinese in origin at aprox.
 527 A.D.
 Kung Fu is good for, depending on style, self defense and tournaments.
 Some styles work well into old age.
 Some of the very low stances are, well, painful at times.
 Flexibility is a must.

 9. Muai Thai Kick Boxing: Origins are in Thailand.
 Muai Thai is good for self defense and ring work.
 It is best for the young.
-The average boxers time span in competition is 4 years before the crippling effects of style abuse remove them.
+The average boxers time span in competition is 4 years before the crippling effects of the style make them unable to train.
 This is not an art for the elderly.
 Flexibility and stellar physical condition are a must.